tpaananen/airvol/README.md

 - Install Hammerspoon for macos, see instructions in their repository: <https://github.com/Hammerspoon/hammerspoon>.
 If you want Hammerspoon to start when you login, you need to set that also manually.
 - Save [init.lua](https://github.com/tpaananen/airvol/blob/main/init.lua) file to `~/.hammerspoon/init.lua`
+- Review the script mentioned above
   - Check and set desired initial volume level in init.lua file!
 You can adjust the other parameters also if needed.
 - Start Hammerspoon and load the script.

 You can monitor the behavior of the script by looking at the console output of Hammerspoon.
 Open console from Hammerspoon menu icon -> `Console...`